10 Examples of Coastal School Website Design

 With the summer holidays approaching fast, we’ve been thinking a lot about trips to the beach, buckets and spades, and seagulls stealing our chips (as well as website design, obviously)!

 One great way to make your school website truly unique is to have a skyline illustration, especially if your school is based in a gorgeous location.
-Here’s a selection of 10 coastal school website designs featuring the beach, the ocean, sea life and other nautical themes on the homepage.
+Here’s a selection of 10 coastal school website designs featuring the beach, the ocean, sea life and other nautical themes on the homepage design.

 Cradle Hill Community Primary School